 The bonus?
 This trip looks great on college applications, and you’ll become friends with people that you never would have met otherwise.
+Youth Tour delegates are also eligible to apply for two college scholarships: the $2,500 Katie Bunch Memorial Scholarship, and the $2,000 Gwen B. Price Scholarship.
 Find out more information about the trip from a national perspective at youthtour.coop, and if you’re interested in applying, use the “Find Your Co-op” link in the box to the right to contact your sponsoring electric cooperative.

 Youth Leadership Council

 In 1976, the Board of Directors of the National Rural Electric Cooperative Association (NRECA) partnered with local electric cooperatives and electric cooperative statewide associations to create the Youth Leadership Council (YLC).
 One high school student per state is selected each year to serve on the Council.

 The YLC program aims to develop strong leadership, presentation and advocacy skills in America’s most promising young leaders.
 NRECA coordinates a series of educational workshops for the YLC, which covers topics like the cooperative business model, grassroots advocacy, community service and careers in public service.

 Some of the highlights of being selected to represent North Carolina include: